+A switched-on employer knows that a great receptionist is an essential asset to their brand.
 A receptionist job makes you the face and the voice of your employer.
 And that’s an important role.
-You’ll be the first person that a visitor meets.
+As an employer, you can find these superstars by advertising a job with us for free.
+As a receptionist, you’ll be the first person that a visitor meets.
 Every visitor that walks through reception will form a first impression of your company through how you behave.
 And they’ll be attached to their initial impression – in psychology it’s called the primacy effect.
 Create a good impression and they’ll be all warm and fuzzy towards your company forever.
 Create a bad first impression and that’ll stick, too.
 The primacy effect is bookended by the recency effect – the strength of our last impressions (yep, we forget stuff in the middle).
 The same theory applies – you’re the last thing a visitor interacts with on their way out of the building and so the impression you give will stay with them.

 Reception is a busy hub.
 Things are happening all the time; visitors coming and going, switchboards exploding, rooms booked and unbooked, meetings arranged and changed.
 Add to this list daily chaos: Jose of Important Client Inc wants to get in touch with Elena but Elena is in a meeting with Bob; Izzy the director is stuck in traffic and ten people are waiting for her, and the meeting in Room S32 is overrunning so we’re gonna need to order lunch for 25 and, hey, are any of them gluten intolerant?